Nothing unusual, nothing strange

 Just a little older that's all

-You know when you've found it,
+But you know when you've found it

 There's something I've learned